Decompression practice: Planning and monitoring decompression

 Video: Setting the bezel of a diving watch to the start time (minute hand) of a dive at the beginning.
 Divers used this in conjunction with a depth gauge and a decompression table to calculate the remaining safe dive time (or required stops) during dives.
-This cumbersome procedure was absolutely mandatory until dive computers appeared in the 1990s and rendered it unnecessary.
+This procedure was necessary for scuba diving until dive computers rendered it unnecessary.

 Equipment for planning and monitoring decompression includes decompression tables, surface computer software and personal decompression computers.
 There is a wide range of choice: